Some features are only available for premium users.

 This page displays the features and settings that customize the appearance of the Editor Tabs and IDE Tabbed Panes.

 This setting controls the appearance of the little indicator under the current highlighted tab.

-- When the setting is OFF, the indicator color will be the current accent color.
+- When the setting is OFF, the indicator color will be either defined by the color scheme (from the

 - When the setting is ON, you can select your own custom color.